Dr. Sedat Öz

 Why do I need to sleep elevated?

-Navigating the first 14 days of sleep requires discipline, but protecting your investment makes a few nights of discomfort entirely worth it.
-At HWT Clinic, our doctors ensure you leave our licensed polyclinic armed with the exact knowledge, medications, and support needed for a flawless recovery.
+Navigating the first 14 days of sleep requires discipline, but protecting your grafts during this period is worth the temporary discomfort.
+At HWT Clinic, our doctors provide clear sleeping instructions, medication guidance, and structured aftercare support to help patients recover safely.
 Contact our expert medical team today to discuss your hair restoration plan.

 Need Help?